 Ease of Pentest Preparation

-Cobalt’s ability to find, provide, and manage different security researchers for requested pentest engagements solved two problems for Algolia.
-First, Cobalt’s team of security researchers use its platform to capture all relevant data from the entirety of its work with Algolia.
-This streamlines the knowledge transfer required for new testing engagements and significantly reduces the time spent by Algolia’s security team in preparing a new set of researchers every time it initiates a test.
-Second, Cobalt’s ability to quickly add new researchers to the testing team ensures fresh eyes whenever needed.
+Cobalt’s ability to find, provide, and manage different pentesters for requested pentest engagements solved two problems for Algolia.
+First, Cobalt’s team of pentesters use its platform to capture all relevant data from the entirety of its work with Algolia.
+This streamlines the knowledge transfer required for new testing engagements and significantly reduces the time spent by Algolia’s security team in preparing a new set of pentesters every time it initiates a test.
+Second, Cobalt’s ability to quickly add new pentesters to the testing team ensures fresh eyes whenever needed.

 "One very interesting thing that we have seen with Cobalt is their rigorous preparation.
 For example, they give us the IP addresses that are going to be testing our system, ask us for AWS permission numbers to actually perform the pentest on the AWS platform, and discuss how to speed up the pentest and lower the load on our site, etc. We have never seen this level of thoroughness before and it has greatly increased our engineering team’s comfort with the testing process."